IvanPandevEngineering/HyperMu_Alpha/README.md

 # ChassisDyne
+This repository is strictly for academic purposes.
+Do not apply changes to real-world vehicles based on ChassisDyne results.
+All rights reserved.

 ## Multibody, time-dependent vehicle simulations by Ivan Pandev

-ChassisDyne is a chassis response calculator solving for tire load, lateral load distribution, damper force, and many other variables over time, using either real-world acceleration telemetry, or synthetic acceleration and road surface data as inputs.
-The vehicle model consists of 6 solid bodies: Front chassis and rear chassis (connected by a torsion spring), and 4 unsprung masses connected to the chassis by variations of springs, roll bars, dampers, etc. The full definition is found in `chassis_model.py.`
+ChassisDyne is a chassis response calculator solving for tire load, lateral load distribution, and other variables not directly measurable over time, using either real-world acceleration telemetry, or synthetic acceleration and road surface data as inputs.
+Intuitively speaking, ChassisDyne is a virtual 7-post shaker rig with significantly increased functionality, e.g. replaying chassis acceleration inputs as well as road surface inputs.
+The vehicle model consists of 6 solid bodies: Front chassis and rear chassis (connected by a torsion spring), and 4 unsprung suspension masses connected to the chassis by variations of springs, roll bars, dampers, etc. The full definition is found in `chassis_model.py.`

 ![alt text](https://github.com/IvanPandevEngineering/ChassisDyne_Alpha/blob/main/demo1.png)